lkwagner/ResearchSurvival/Writing.md

 |   +-- fig_[useful name].pdf
 ```

   * papername should have something to do with the paper.
-That way when we make PDFs the
+That way when we make PDFs they aren't all manuscript.pdf.:)
   * We commit the submitted PDFs so that they are recorded, but not the draft versions. **Do not** commit paper PDFs until you hit the submit button on the publisher's website.
   * The plotting files should have the same name as the figures they produce.